 How an IP address works

-It’s easiest to explain what an IP address (or “IP”) is by using a well-worn metaphor.
+First off, what is an IP address at all?
+It’s easiest to explain it by using a well-worn metaphor.
 That’s probably why the metaphor is well-worn…

 In the real world, we all have addresses in order to be found.
 That information is necessary for any number of reasons, chief among which is the noble act of pizza delivery.
 The primary characteristic of addresses is uniqueness – no two are exactly the same.
 Similarly, an Internet Protocol address is a unique code used to identify any network device (node), such as your router or fridge (assuming you have a very modern fridge).
 It’s the number of a digital house on a digital street if you will.
 Unlike in the real world, having an IP is a mandatory prerequisite for communication between devices.